mtlynch/mtlynch.io/_posts/2017-08-02-sia-nextcloud.md

 # Configure Nextcloud

-Sia is now all set to begin storing data, so it's time to configure our Nextcloud container.
+Sia is now all set to begin storing data, so it's time to configure your Nextcloud container.

-If you prefer, you can visit http://localhost:8080 and configure Nextcloud via the web UI based on the steps in the video tutorial, starting at 13:44.
+If you prefer, you can visit [http://localhost:8080](http://localhost:8080) and configure Nextcloud via the web UI based on the steps in the video tutorial, [starting at 13:44](https://youtu.be/i3G5RIXJCLk?t=13m44s).
 But, since this tutorial is mainly command-line based, I've included the steps to perform this configuration mostly via command-line.

 ## Install Nextcloud